rebellon-carina/Project-4-West-Nile-Virus-Prediction/README.md

 We built several models including deep learning with l1 regularizer, dropout and early stop, however this is still around 55% ROC.

-From the pipeline, using GridSearchCSV, RandomClassifier was chosen as best model in terms of ROC-AUC with 74%.
-However, if we want to check the Precision, or how well it performs in terms of True Positive , the GradientBoost and ADABoost have the highest precision.
+From the pipeline using GridSearchCSV, ExtraTreesClassifier was chosen as best model in terms of ROC-AUC with 74%.
+We also use However, if we want to check the Precision, or how well it performs in terms of True Positive , the GradientBoost has the highest precision.
 We decided to send the prediction of all models to Kaggle to see how is the ROC-AUC score for each model.

+For future improvement, we can further analyse how to incorporate spray in our models, and this will improve the false negative if we have more spray data for all years.

 | Model       | Public Score in ROC-AUC (Kaggle) |
 | ----------- | -----------      |